bertdeterd/vuepress-scp-cf/docs/approuter/start.md

 ## Adjust destination configuration

-Make a mapping between the destination name and the actual url for the app.
+Make a mapping between the destination name and the actual url for the app in manifest.yml.
 If you have not made an app yet, deploy and alter this file later.
 ``` json
     destinations: >
       [